fearlessgeekmedia/Friendly.Bash/README.md

-# HumanBash
+# Friendly.Bash
-HumanBash is a bash script library designed to make bash scripting easier and more human-readable.
+Friendly.Bash is a bash script library designed to make bash scripting easier and more human-readable.
 It provides a collection of functions that simplify common tasks and improve the overall readability of your scripts.

 ## Motivation
 Bash scripting is a powerful tool, but sometimes the syntax and constructs can be difficult to read and understand.
-HumanBash aims to address this issue by offering a set of functions that provide more intuitive and human-readable alternatives for common bash operations.
+Friendly.Bash aims to address this issue by offering a set of functions that provide more intuitive and human-readable alternatives for common bash operations.

 ## Dependencies